typedb-osi/docs/index.md

 ## TypeDB OSI Vision and Mission

-Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum .
+A structured platform for users...

+* to contribute to the TypeDB development roadmap
+* to contribute to TypeDB server and libraries
+* to centralise all TypeDB projects as one ecosystem
+* As a vehicle to organise community projects via the TypeDB Project Incubator
+* As the support structure to empower a whole new generation of software developers

 ## TypeDB OSI Ecosystem
 TypeDB OSI Ecosystem comprises all resources and technologies to be used with TypeDB.
-You browse all Ecosystem technologies via [github.com/typedb-osi](https://github.com/typedb-osi), or you can head to specific projects list here.
+You can browse all Ecosystem technologies via [github.com/typedb-osi](https://github.com/typedb-osi), or you can head to specific projects listed here.

+TypeDB OSI Ecosystem technologies can also take advantage of early and/or pre-releases of TypeDB in order to understand implications and impact to a maintainers project.
+Additionally, the internal TypeDB team will be able to better understand the impact of new releases by testing with existing TypeDB Ecosystem projects.

 ### Ecosystem Technologies